JGoyd/A18-AON_Design/README.md

 - **Not a bug report.** You cannot file a bug against a wire in a fabric that has already been taped out.
 - **Not a request for a patch.** The subject is a hardware-level property of the silicon established at tape-out, not a defect in a codebase.

-It is a structural claim about the A18 die: that the composition of sensor ownership, Exclave DMA reach, and coprocessor opacity — all wired at the silicon level, all visible in the device tree, all unreachable from any observer the die provides — is incompatible with the privacy properties the platform advertises.
+It is a structural claim about the A18 die: that the composition of sensor ownership, Exclave DMA reach, and coprocessor opacity... all wired at the silicon level, all visible in the device tree, all unreachable from any observer the die provides is incompatible with the privacy properties the platform advertises.
 The evidence is in files the platform itself produces.
-Anyone with a copy of those files can verify the claim in minutes.